gladly-team/next-firebase-auth/README.md

 If that doesn't help, try inspecting the custom token to manually validate the values and structure.
 Some people encounter this problem [when their server time is incorrect](https://github.com/firebase/php-jwt/issues/127#issuecomment-291862337).

 #### Server-side auth is not working.
-The user and token are always null when using `withAuthUserTokenSSR`, but client-side auth works.
+The user and token are always null when using `withUserTokenSSR`, but client-side auth works.

 If auth is working on the client side but not on the server side, the auth cookies are most likely not set.